 - Now place a deep frying pan or wok over medium heat with enough oil in it for deep frying.

 - While the oil heats, make 8 or 9 small balls of the dough.
 Using a rolling pin roll them out into small circular shape, not too thick or thin.

 - When the oil heats up, slide in one poori slowly by the side of the pan.
-Press it lightly with a slotted spatula, when it puffs and turns light red from bottom side slowly flip the poori and allow it to cook from other side also.
+Press it lightly with a slotted spatula, when it puffs and turns light red from the bottom, slowly flip it and allow it to cook from other side.